Mpox: Symptoms, testing, care and treatment

 Reach out to family, friends or neighbours if you can't get these supplies.
 You can also contact your local public health authority or a community organization for advice, support and resources.

-If you're isolating or providing care, do so at a place that has access to running water whenever possible.
-This will make it easier to practise hand washing, cleaning and disinfecting, and laundering.
+If you're isolating or providing care, do so where you have access to running water, if possible.
+This will make it easier to wash your hands, clean, disinfect and do laundry.

 Learn more about: